top of page

 Inventory Counts: The Difference Between Count Tags and Count Sheets.

-When it comes to counting physical inventory, there are two basic methods of recording the count and reconciling in use.
-The two methods apply to most legacy and modern ERP Business Software systems and may not apply to Warehouse Management Systems (WMS) using handheld devices.
-The two methods are inventory tags and inventory count sheets.
+There are two primary methods for recording and reconciling physical inventory counts.
+These approaches generally apply to traditional and modern ERP Business Software systems, although they might not apply to Warehouse Management Systems (WMS) that use handheld devices.
+The methods being referred to are inventory tags and inventory count sheets.

-Tags start with inventory on the floor and then check the computer records against it.
-Tags are basically "Here is what we have.
-Go in and match up against what the computer shows."
-Count sheets start with the inventory records on file and then locate the items in the warehouse.
-"Here is what the computer shows, go out and count against what we have."
-Both methods aim to get an accurate count of the physical inventory and make adjustments where necessary.
+Tags begin with the inventory on the floor and then verify it against the computer records.
+Essentially, tags mean, "This is what we have; match it with the computer data."
+Count sheets start with the inventory records in the system and then find the items in the warehouse.
+"This is what the computer indicates; count it against our actual stock."
+Both approaches strive to achieve an accurate physical inventory count and adjust as needed.

 Above: Illustration of Tag vs. Count Sheet Methods.